• IEEE.org

 Winning Teams will present their solutions at IEEE Big Data in Washington, DC, from 15-18 December 2024.

 Submissions will be evaluated based on quantitative performance in predicting events in an unseen dataset, an oral presentation given by the teams to a team of international judges, and the novelty of the solution.
-The three winning teams will be facilitated virtually.
+The three winning teams will be awarded at IEEE Big Data, with expenses paid by the IEEE Computer Society.

 Reasons to Participate | Competition Rules | Prizes | Organizing Committee